Azure/ResourceModules/modules/network/express-route-circuit/README.md

 ### Parameter: `peering`

 Enabled BGP peering type for the Circuit.

 - Required: No
 - Type: bool
 - Default: `False`

-### Parameter: `peeringLocation`

-This is the name of the peering location and not the ARM resource location.
-It must exactly match one of the available peering locations from List ExpressRoute Service Providers API call.
-- Required: Yes
-- Type: string

 ### Parameter: `peeringType`

 BGP peering type for the Circuit.
 Choose from AzurePrivatePeering, AzurePublicPeering or MicrosoftPeering.

 - Required: No
 - Type: string
 - Default: `'AzurePrivatePeering'`